teetotum/axios-response-mock/README.md

 ```

 ```
-// the following functions are just shortcuts for the .mock() function
+// the following functions are just a shorthand for the .mock() function

 .get(matcher, response, options) {
   return this.mock(matcher, response, { ...options, method: "GET" });